mattdiamond/Recorderjs/README.md

 ---------
 ### Gotchas
-- To be able to read the mic stream, the page must be served over https
+- To be able to read the mic stream, the page must be served over https.
+Use ngrok for local development with https.
-- macOS and iOS Safari requires `rec.start()` to be called from a user initiated event.
+- All browsers require that `rec.start()` to be called from a user initiated event.
 Otherwise the mic stream will be empty with no logged errors
 - macOS and iOS Safari native opus playback is not yet supported